Pilchard fish cakes are rich in omega 3 fatty acids; brain and joint food.

 Omega 3 intake in the diet needs to be high, but the omega-6 lower; so increase your cold water fish like pilchard fish cakes, and reduce the seed oils by changing to olive oil.

 Having said that, there's a huge amount of research going on about the fats in the diet, and a lot of conflicting views.
 For example, there's some evidence that reducing saturated fats in favour of polyunsaturates my help with MS, but it's not conclusive.

 There does seem to be general agreement that the ratio of omega-6/omega-3 should be kept lower; that means in particular increasing the fatty fish and freshly ground flaxseed in the diet.

 Good health care is about prevention as well as treatment; in the chiropractic world that means more exercise, and a healthy diet.
-If your omega 6 to 3 ratio is high, no matter how good your doctor, you'll have inflammation and anger in your joints.
+If your omega 6 to 3 ratio is high, no matter how good your doctor, you'll have inflammation and anger in your joints and muscles.

-From animal sources, that means boosting your omega 3 with fatty salmon or these pilchard fish cakes; add to that freshly ground flax seed and walnuts and you're home and dry.
+From animal sources, that means boosting your omega 3 with fatty salmon or these pilchards; add to that freshly ground flax seed and walnuts and you're home and dry.
 Research shows you'll have a healthier prostate in the family too, by the way.

 Would you like to start your own herb garden?
 Coriander and sweet basil grow like weeds; they also have anti inflammatory properties.
 They add flavour and for some make your pilchard fish cakes a lot more palatable.

 Healthy living tips are about prevention; it's a load better than a cure.
 Pilchard fish cakes are one way to get plenty of anti inflammatory omega 3.